UniqueName54321/wikipedia-speedbot/README.md

 Uses a combination of Player1.5's SBERT model (for link grabbing) and a LLM (for knowing what link is the best one).

----

-### Antivirus / Security Note Regarding Player3

-Player3 makes a lot of automated HTTP requests while it runs, for example:

-- To **Wikipedia** – to fetch pages and summaries
-- To **whatever LLM endpoint you configure** – e.g. OpenRouter, or your own local OpenAI-compatible server
-- (Optionally) to a local **SBERT embedding server** if you pass `--sbert-url`

-Because of this “bot-like” network behaviour, some antivirus products (e.g. Bitdefender) may occasionally flag the script with a **generic bot / automation heuristic**.
-This does *not* mean the script is malware by itself – it just means the behaviour matches a pattern they sometimes associate with bots or scrapers.

-A few important points:

-- The code is **fully open source** – you can audit exactly what it does.
-- It does **not** modify the registry, install drivers, or touch system settings.
-- It only talks to:
-  - Wikipedia
-  - The LLM endpoint you explicitly configure
-  - An optional local SBERT server (if you run one)

-If your antivirus flags it:

-- Treat it like any other dev tool:
-  - Review the code yourself and make sure you’re comfortable with it.
-  - Run it in a virtual environment / throwaway VM if you prefer.
-- Only if you’re satisfied it’s safe, you may choose to add an exception for:
-  - Your Python interpreter path
-  - This project’s folder

-**Do not fully disable your antivirus.** If you’re unsure or the detection looks suspicious, lean on the side of caution.

----

 ## 🧩 Requirements